-Tag Value responseMessage I'm sleeping; stop bugging me
+Тад Value responseMessage I'm sleeping; stop bugging me

-An app might store many tag-value pairs for the various data items you wish to be persistent.
-The tag is always text, while the value can be either a single piece of information (a text or number) or a list.
+An app might store many tag-value pairs for the various data items that you want to be persistent.
+The tag is always text, whereas the value can be either a single piece of information (a text or number) or a list.
 Each tag has only one value; every time you store to a tag, it overwrites the existing value.